-What matters next for the speed of convergence is how $\alpha$ depends on $n$.
-Proving lower bounds is extremely hard and a generally known one, given by twice the minimum entry of $U$, is not enough to ensure that the algorithm is useful in practice since it would require $k$ much larger than $a_n$ for convergence.
-For DAGs with 2 or 3 nodes $T$ can be easily filled out and we find $\alpha=0.575$ and $\alpha=0.594$ respectively.
+The difference between the maximum and minimum of the elements of $U^k$ decays at least exponentially $\sim\exp(-\alpha k)$ with a rate $\alpha$.
+Proving lower bounds for the rate $\alpha$ is extremely hard and a generally known one, given by twice the minimum entry of $U$, is not enough to ensure that the algorithm is useful in practice since \eref{Umineqn} means that $k$ would need to be much larger than $a_n$ for convergence.
+Instead, using the spectral decomposition as pursued in \aref{markovconvergence}, one can express a lower bound in terms of the largest eigenvalue of $U$ below that at 1.
+More importantly, each element of $U$ must approach uniformity at least at this rate.
+For the maximum element of $U$ for example we have

+in terms of some constant $C_{\mathrm{max}}$ which is probably order 1 since the elements of $U$ must satisfy $0<U_{ij}<1$, and certainly less than $a_n$ as detailed in \aref{markovconvergence}.
+The condition in \eref{convergecondit} is guaranteed to be satisfied if

+Taking the logarithm in \eref{maxconvcondit}, it follows $\alpha k$ of order $n^2$ is sufficient to compensate for the quadratic growth of $\log(a_n)$.
+The more detailed consideration in \aref{markovconvergence} suggests that in fact $\alpha k$ has to be at least this order for convergence.

+What matters next for the speed of convergence is how the eigenvalues of $U$ and $\alpha$ depend on $n$.
+For DAGs with 2 or 3 nodes, $T$ can be easily filled out and we find $\alpha=0.575$ and $\alpha=0.594$ respectively.